eddyzags/ansible-mesos/README.md

-# Playbook<a id="sec-1" name="sec-1"></a>
+# Playbook

-This playbook is meant to build an entire infrastructure stack with frameworks on which i'm currently working.
+Those playbooks and roles are meant to build an entire infrastructure stack with frameworks on which i'm currently working. (tested on Debian 8.4 Jessie) You can manage your target server(s) in the inventory file ``production``.
-This playbook is tested on Debian 8.4 Jessie, so I recommend to use that to test these modules.

-This stack can be on a single node or multiples nodes.
-You can manage them in the inventory file ``hosts``.

 PLEASE MAKE SURE THAT YOUR CONFIGURATIONS ARE ALL WELL-DEFINED IN THE APPROPRIATE ROLES FOLDERS.